cj-mills/christianjmills/_posts/2022-8-9-IceVision-to-OpenVINO-to-Unity-Tutorial-2.md

 ## Build Solution

-Open the Build menu at the top of the Visual Studio window and click Build Solution.
+Open the Build menu at the top of the Visual Studio window and click `Build Solution`.
 Visual Studio will generate a new x64 folder in the project directory containing the DLL file and its dependencies.